 Stunning vineyards, crisp Chardonnays, and charming tasting rooms all describe this lively wine region.
 Located along the shores of Lake Erie, this 50-mile area has 23 wineries each offering unique and delicious wines.

-Similar to Geneva, Ohio wineries, due to the climate, this area favors white wines as well as famed ice wines (a dessert wine typically made from Vidal Blanc in this region).
+Similar to Geneva, Ohio wineries and the Finger Lakes, due to the climate, this area favors white wines as well as famed ice wines (a dessert wine typically made from Vidal Blanc in this region).

 As this region of the world has a similar climate to Germany’s Mosel Valley or France’s Alsace, you can expect Rieslings, Gewurztraminer, and Pinot Grigio to do well here.